xmartlabs/xmartlabs.github.io/_posts/2020-03-30-ios-continuous-integration-delivery-using-fastlane-and-bitrise.md

 [Bitrise](https://www.bitrise.io/) is a Continuous Integration and Delivery (CI/CD) Platform as a Service (PaaS), focused in mobile app development.

 > This blogpost is not intended to explain the products or underlaying concepts in detail.
 We will focus on the configuration and set up process instead.
-If you want to know more about each tool, we recommend their websites and official doccumentation.
+If you want to know more about each tool, we recommend their websites and official documentation.

 ### How do we optimize our integration and release process?